The Ultimate Guide to Pressure Washing Aluminum Siding

 A garden hose

-A siding-safe cleaning detergent
+A mild, siding-safe detergent

-A soft-bristle brush for tougher stains
+A soft-bristle brush for tough stains

-Safety gear: gloves, goggles, and sturdy footwear
+Safety gear such as gloves, goggles, and non-slip shoes

 2. Select Proper Pressure and Nozzle